 You will arrange this with the mediator.
 It is normally down to everyone's availability.

 When is the best time for mediation to take place?

 Mediation can be considered at any stage in a dispute or a conflict.
-Mediation can be helpful at any time if communication becomes difficult or relationships break down, or if there are practical arrangements that need to be resolved, such as child access arrangements following a separation.
+Mediation can be helpful at any time if communication becomes difficult or relationships break down.